 Like every other sound design library from Collected Transients, Combustion is recorded at 192kHz/24bit so all of the delectable ultrasonic content is properly captured.
 “But I’m not a dog!” you say, “I only hear to a mere 20,000 Hz.”

 Fret not, Sound Designer, the ultrasonic content in these collections is captured to allow you to massively pitch-shift and process the sounds while retaining fidelity and revealing elements you couldn’t perceive before.
-Check out some of Combustion’s design potential (created only with pitch shifting and reversing).
+Don’t take our word for it.
+Listen to demos and learn more here!

 Thorough and Consistent Metadata